Tutorial

 Server Naming Conventions

-Consistent naming makes your config readable and prevents conflicts.
+Consistent naming makes your config readable, prevents conflicts, and helps the AI select the right tool.
 Follow these conventions:

 Pattern Example When to Use

-Service name postgres, github One server per service
+Service name postgres, github, slack One server per service type

-Service-environment postgres-dev, postgres-prod Multiple instances of same service
+Service-environment postgres-dev, postgres-staging, postgres-prod Multiple instances of same service

-Purpose-based web-search, code-analysis Custom servers with clear purpose
+Purpose-based web-search, code-analysis, email-sender Custom servers with specific function

 Rules: Use lowercase kebab-case.
-Keep names short (1-3 words).
+Keep names to 1-3 words.
 Avoid generic names like server1 or my-server.
-The name appears in AI tool calls, so make it descriptive.
+The server name appears in AI tool calls, so make it descriptive enough that the AI can determine which server handles which task.

 Avoiding Port Conflicts

-Most MCP servers use stdio transport (communication over stdin/stdout), which means they don't need network ports at all.
-Port conflicts only arise when using Streamable HTTP transport or when servers themselves need to bind to ports (e.g., Puppeteer's debugging port).
+Most MCP servers use stdio transport (communication over stdin/stdout), which means they do not need network ports at all.
+Port conflicts only arise when using Streamable HTTP transport or when servers themselves need to bind to ports (for example, Puppeteer's Chrome debugging port).

-If you run multiple servers that do need ports, assign explicit port numbers in your config:
+If you run multiple servers that do need ports, assign explicit port numbers in your config and maintain a registry:

 {